avidspartan1/mcp-server-qdrant-rag/README.md

 the MCP server.
 The ones provided above are examples and may need to be customized for your specific use case.
 However, Claude Code should be already able to:

-1. Use the `qdrant-store` tool to store code snippets with descriptions.
+1. Use the `qdrant_store` tool to store code snippets with descriptions.
-2. Use the `qdrant-find` tool to search for relevant code snippets using natural language.
+2. Use the `qdrant_find` tool to search for relevant code snippets using natural language.

 ### Run MCP server in Development Mode